DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 We provide Jupyter and COLAB notebooks for using DeepLabCut on both a pre-labeled dataset, and on the end user’s own dataset.
 See all the demo's [here!](/examples) Please note that GUIs are not easily supported in Jupyter in MacOS, as you need a framework build of python.
 While it's possible to launch them with a few tweaks, we recommend using the Project Manager GUI or terminal, so please follow the instructions below.

-## Option 2: using the Project Manger GUI:
+## Option 2: using the Project Manager GUI:
 :movie_camera:[VIDEO TUTORIAL AVAILABLE!](https://www.youtube.com/watch?v=KcXogR-p5Ak)

 Start iPython, or if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython`` or ``python``, but otherwise it's the same.